sammorrisdesign-zz/kerb.in/README.md

 You'll then need to run `npm install` from both the root folder and the `/api` folder to get the various dependances.

 Then use `grunt --env=local` to compile all then watch for changes in sass and all scripts and html related to the individual market pages.
-To deploy simply run `grunt`, note **without** `--env=local`, on the server.
+Remotely simply run `grunt`, note **without** `--env=local`, on the server.